 The Best tip for traveling in 2020

 In conclusion there’s a lot more to take into account when traveling in 2020.
+We again put these rules in practice when visiting the Netherlands Institute for Sound and Vision.
 But the best tip off all and 11th free one I can give you is: make sure you enjoy your travels!
 When embarking on a road trip with a baby for the first time, we have some tips here and for with a toddler, here.

 Like it?
 Pin it!